105 – University of Windsor

 Student Accessibility Services (SAS)

-The University admits all academically qualified students, regardless of disability, and attempts to ensure equal access to all programs.
-The majority of buildings on campus are wheelchair accessible.
+We admit all academically qualified students, regardless of accessibility need, and attempt to ensure equal access to all programs.
+Most buildings on campus are wheelchair accessible.

 If you have a documented disability and require information or assistance, contact Student Accessibility Services before registration.

 Postsecondary Supplementary Evaluation Fee